Ilaiyaraaja: Legal issues and controversies

 In 2017, claiming copyright violations, Ilaiyaraaja sent legal notices to singers, S. P Balasubrahmanyam, his son S. P. Charan and Chithra, prohibiting them from singing his compositions without his consent, and warned they would have to pay huge royalties and face legal action if they do so.
 Ilaiyaraaja's brother Gangai Amaran criticized him, saying legal notice to SPB is 'foolishness'.

 In 2018, during a talk show in the US, Ilaiyaraaja expressed his doubts regarding the credibility of the Christian belief in the Resurrection of Jesus Christ and claimed that resurrection happened only in the case of the Hindu saint Ramana Maharshi.
-In protest, a Christian group lodged a complaint with the Police Commissioner of Trichy, demanding an apology or police action against Ilaiyaraaja for raising doubt about the "ultimate belief of Christians".
+He is reported to have said, "I regularly watch documentaries on Youtube.
+It is said that Jesus was not resurrected".
+In protest, a Christian group lodged a complaint with the Police Commissioner of Tiruchi, demanding police action against Ilaiyaraaja, or an apology from him, for raising doubt about the "ultimate belief of Christians".

-In early 2022, talking about the state of music composers in industry, Ilaiyaraaja said, "There are no composers in the film industry today; there are only programmers."
+In early 2022, while talking about the state of music composers in industry, Ilaiyaraaja said, "There are no composers in the film industry today; there are only programmers."

-In April 2022, Ilaiyaraaja triggered a controversy by writing a foreword in the book titled, "Ambedkar & Modi—Reformer's Ideas", in which he praised the Prime Minister Narendra Modi and compared him to B.R.
+In April 2022, Ilaiyaraaja triggered a controversy by writing a foreword in the book titled, "Ambedkar & Modi—Reformer's Ideas", in which he praised Indian Prime Minister Narendra Modi and compared him to the celebrated anti-caste activist B.R.
 Ambedkar.
-When he received some criticism, leaders from BJP came to his support.
+He was criticized by anti-caste activists and politicians who alleged that "Ambedkar worked for the uplift of the downtrodden and oppressed castes, and Ilaiyaraaja's comparison was an insult to Ambedkar".
+Supporters of Modi's BJP party, however, defended his comparison, citing his freedom of speech.